flow-project/flow/docs/source/tutorial.rst

 6.1 Creating a Gym Environment
 ------------------------------

-Unlike in section 5, we will not rely on cistar's ``SumoExperiment`` object to run experiments, but rather we will create a Gym Environment and run it on ``rllab``.
+Unlike in section 5, we will not rely on Flow's ``SumoExperiment`` object to run experiments, but rather we will create a Gym Environment and run it on ``rllab``.

 Create a new script entitled
-``my_rl_experiment.py`` and import the generator and scenario subclasses, in addition to the dynamical model provided by cistar, as you had done in section 5.1 for the control experiment:
+``my_rl_experiment.py`` and import the generator and scenario subclasses, in addition to the dynamical model provided by Flow, as you had done in section 5.1 for the control experiment:

 ::

     # these are the classes I created
-    from ./my_generator import myGenerator
+    from my_generator import myGenerator
-    from ./my_scenario import myScenario
+    from my_scenario import myScenario

-    # for possible mathematical operation we may want to perform
+    # for possible mathematical operations we may want to perform
     import numpy as np

+    # input objects to my classes
+    from flow.core.params import SumoParams, EnvParams, InitialConfig, NetParams from flow.core.vehicles import Vehicles

     # acceleration and lane-changing controllers for human-driven vehicles
+    from flow.controllers.car_following_models import *
-    from cistar.controllers.car_following_models import *
+    from flow.controllers.lane_change_controllers import *
-    from cistar.controllers.lane_change_controllers import *
+    from flow.controllers.routing_controllers import *

-A new controller that is used in this experiment and needed in the case of mixed-autonomy is the ``RLController``, located in ``cistar.controllers.rlcontroller``.
+A new controller that is used in this experiment and needed in the case of mixed-autonomy is the ``RLController``, located in ``flow.controllers.rlcontroller``.
 Any types of vehicles with this controller will act as reinforcement learning agent(s).

 ::

-    from cistar.controllers.rlcontroller import RLController
+    from flow.controllers.rlcontroller import RLController

 In additon, we will need several functions from ``rllab``: